cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   the key-entry dialog.
 So from here it's no more necessary to first close the key-entry dialog again and then call the text options via the main menu).
-  This call via a click at the button "Text options" is implemented for instance within the key-entry dialogs for Caesar, monoalphabetic substitution, Vigenère, Scytale, permutation and homophones.
+  This call via a click at the button "Text options" is implemented for instance within the key-entry dialogs for Caesar, mono-alphabetic substitution, Vigenère, Scytale, permutation and homophones.

 - CrypTool can be used without having administrator access rights.